kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

 4. Select **Create** to confirm the changes.

-The message will appear on the screen confirming that the ServiceBinding was created, and you will see it in the **Service Bindings** section in your Function along with environment variable names.
+A message will appear on the screen confirming that the ServiceBinding was created, and you will see it in the **Service Bindings** section in your Function along with environment variable names.

 If you switch to the **Code** tab and scroll down to the **Environment Variables** section, you should see `REDIS_PORT`, `REDIS_HOST` and `REDIS_REDIS_PASSWORD` items with the `Service Binding` type.
 It indicates that the environment variable was injected to the Function by the ServiceBinding.